mrfarstad/pu-sleep-analysis/README.md

 ```bash
 $ mvn -f tdt4140-gr1816/app.api/pom.xml jetty:run
 ```
-When API  is running, open http://localhost:8080
+When the API is running, open [http://localhost:8080](http://localhost:8080) to open the API explorer.
+The API explorer allows the user to discover what the API provides, and works like simple sandbox for testing.
+This makes the API more or less self explanatory.

+When running in production, we recommend to use docker.
+An example setup can be found inside the `production-example` folder.

 ### Build and run UI